cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -<prefix>.redis.expiration
 [expiration: <duration> | default = 0s]

-# Maximum number of socket connections in pool.
+# Maximum number of connections in the pool.
-# CLI flag: -<prefix>.redis.pool_size
+# CLI flag: -<prefix>.redis.pool-size
 [pool_size: <int> | default = 0]

 # Password to use when connecting to redis.